Dog Mange - Causes, Symptoms & Treatment

-Demodex canus is thought to be passed from the mother to the pup because it requires very close contact.
-Many healthy dogs carry demodex but are asymptomatic, meaning they do not present symptoms of mange.
-It is suspected that in order for a demodex infection to be established, there must be a genetic predisposition in the dog’s ability to control the mites.
+Demodex mange is thought to be passed from the mother to the pup because it requires very close contact.
+Many healthy dogs carry Demodex but are asymptomatic, meaning they do not show symptoms of mange.
+It is suspected that for a Demodex infection to be established, there must be a genetic predisposition in the dog’s ability to control the mites.
 This means that some dogs will be more resistant than others.
-Immuno-suppressed patients are at greater risk of developing an infection and spreading the mites.

 Diagnosis is confirmed by demonstration of the mites in skin scrapes.
-As the mite lives within the skin it cannot be seen on the surface.
+As the mite lives within the skin, it cannot be seen on the surface.

 Skin scraping for the mites involves:

-Squeezing the skin to force the mite closer to the surface and then the skin is scraped
+Squeezing the skin to force the mite closer to the surface, and then the skin is scraped

 Three different areas of skin is collected